Skip to Main Content

 Early Printed books

-To support the Acta Sanctorum and Patrologia Latina users during the databases migration to the ProQuest platform we have scheduled several webinars in the next months.
-Registration is required.
-Please click on the link of each webinar for more information and to register.
+To support the Acta Sanctorum and Patrologia Latina users during the databases migration to the ProQuest platform we have presented several webinars in different languages.
+Please click on the link below to go to the recordings in the related page.

 ProQuest Platform